Wondering how to prepare for a hurricane? Get started today with these simple Hurricane Preparedness Tips!

 7) Use the One Cup Trick: If you have to evacuate, fill a cup with water and place it in the freezer until frozen.
 Once the water is frozen, place a quarter on top of the frozen ice and put the cup back in your freezer.
 When you return after evacuating, see if the quarter is still on the top of the ice or if it has sunk down into the ice.
 That way you can tell if your food defrosted and just refroze, or if it stayed frozen while you were gone.

 8) Stock up on Emergency Food Supplies: After a hurricane, it can often be very difficult to buy food from your local grocery store for several days.
 That’s why its important to stock up on Emergency Food Supply Kits.
 These food kits offer meals ranging from lasagna to scrambled eggs.
 Yum!
 A warm meal can be a real boost to morale in a crisis.

 10) Get a Propane Stove: Be sure to get a propane stove so you can still cook when the power goes out.
 Nothing beats a hot delicious meal, no matter the circumstances!

 How to Prepare the Inside of your Home for a Hurricane:

 12) Create a Safe Room: Designate a “safe room” in your home and make sure everyone knows where it is.
 It should be similar to the kind of safe room you’d choose during a tornado – a closet with solid walls, a door, and no windows.
 If you have a larger walk in closet, grab folding chairs, blankets, pillows, and an air mattress.
-This will help you stay cozy and comfy while your in your safe room for several hours waiting for the hurricane to pass through your area.
+This will help you stay cozy and comfy while your in you’re safe room for several hours waiting for the hurricane to pass through your area.